ClementMadiot/freeCodeCamp_frontend-libraries/README.md

 > React combines HTML with JavaScript functionality into its own markup language called JSX.
 React also makes it easy to manage the flow of data throughout the application.

+> [!NOTE]
-> [!NOTE] In this course, I learn how to create different React components, manage data in the form of state props, use different lifecycle methods like componentDidMount, and much more.
+> In this course, I learn how to create different React components, manage data in the form of state props, use different lifecycle methods like componentDidMount, and much more.

 ### <br /> <a name="Redux">Redux</a>

+> As applications grow in size and scope, managing shared data becomes much more difficult.
+Redux is defined as a "predictable state container for JavaScript apps" that helps ensure your apps work predictably, and are easier to test.

+> While you can use Redux with any view library, we introduce Redux here before combining it with React in the next set of courses.

+> [!NOTE]
+>In this course, I learn the fundamentals of Redux stores, actions, reducers and middleware to manage data throughout your application.

 ### <br /> <a name="React_and_Redux">React and Redux</a>